Advice for LLM Students

 If you have University recommended reasonable adjustments the approved time should be added to the two/three hours.
 A guide to help students who have reasonable adjustments on how to manage on-line exams is available.
 Please take the time to check you have the recommended facilities available to you ahead of the exams.

-All assignments have been given an automatic two week extension by the University which should now be reflected in Tabula.
+All assessments due to be submitted in August/September will shortly be available in Tabula.
 If you are taking a module from a department that does not use Tabula (for example Warwick Business School) please contact them directly for further information.
-If you wish to apply for an extension beyond the 14 days you may do so.
-Please ensure that you read the information for students on the Tabula application form before doing so.
+If you wish to apply for an extension you may do so but please note that due to the expiry of student registrations we are unable to consider extension requests beyond the 30 September.
+Please ensure that you read the information for students on the Tabula application form before applying for an extension,

 Information on resit requirements and changes to degree classification